-The link below is managed by NC Department of Environmental Quality – Division of Environmental Assistance and Customer Service.
-It shows the permitted composting facilities under NCDEQ and it was last updated Spring 2016.
+The map below is managed by NC Department of Environmental Quality – Division of Environmental Assistance and Customer Service.
+It shows the permitted composting facilities under NCDEQ and it was last updated Summer of 2020.
+To view the interactive map on NCDEQ’s website click HERE.

 If you are interested in sending material to any composting facility, please check with facility of interest to see if they can and are able to process your specific type of organic waste.
 Each facility has a unique permit that may or may not allow them to process certain feedstocks.
 Below is a description of the types of composting operations in the state.